kohrongying/Delivericious/README.md

 8. Basket save into hashmap of <id, hashmap>
-Orchestrator calls method to save basket as compared to a save method on Basket (the aggregate root)
+Orchestrator calls method to save basket as compared to a save method on Basket (the aggregate root) Orchestrator = Repository
+Interface to Repository helps to enforce contract

+9. Basket more than 5 soup, suggest coupon "DELIVERICIOUS_10" with 10% discount
+available coupons as input
+tomato soup  in SOUP category

+All available Coupons --> CouponRepository
+Coupon()

 ##### Links: